branw/sans-serif-bros/README.md

 ## Playing

-`ssb` requires a directory for storing the level database.
-Although write-access is not required, it does allow for levels and metadata to be saved.
-This directory defaults to `./levels`, but can be specified by the `-d path/to/levels` option.
+`ssb` can ran as either a multi-player Telnet server, or as a single-player terminal game.

+Both modes require a database and optionally, a folder of existing levels to import.
+The path to the database file can be specified using `-d path/to/db.sqlite` (defaulting to `./ssb.sqlite` otherwise), and the path to the levels folder can be specified using `-l path/to/levels/` (defaulting to `./levels/`).

-### As a Server
+### As a Telnet Server (Multi-Player)

 `ssb` is designed to run as a Telnet server, allowing multiple simultaneous players and player-submitted level designs.